What is CAH?

 - Too little cortisol (pronounced KAWR-tuh-sawl).
 The adrenal glands of infants born with CAH cannot make enough of the hormone cortisol.
 This hormone affects energy levels, blood sugar levels, blood pressure, and the body's response to stress, illness, and injury.

 - Too little aldosterone (pronounced al-DOS-tur-own).
-In about 75% of cases, infants born with CAH cannot make enough of the hormone aldosterone, which helps the body maintain the proper level of sodium (salt) and water and helps maintain blood pressure.
+In about three-fourths of cases, infants born with CAH cannot make enough of the hormone aldosterone, which helps the body maintain the proper level of sodium (salt) and water and helps maintain blood pressure.1

 - Too much androgens (pronounced AN-druh-juhnz or AN-druh-jenz).
 In certain cases, infants born with CAH produce too much of male hormones, androgens.
 Proper levels of these hormones are needed for normal growth and development in both boys and girls.

-The hormone imbalances in most cases of CAH (about 95%) are caused by too little of a substance called 21-hydroxylase (pronounced hahy-DROK-suh-leys).
-The adrenal glands need 21-hydroxylase to make proper amounts of hormones.
+The hormone imbalance most often seen in CAH cases is too little of a substance called 21-hydroxylase (pronounced hahy-DROK-suh-leys).1 The adrenal glands need 21-hydroxylase to make proper amounts of hormones.
 This type of CAH is sometimes referred to as 21-hydroxylase deficiency.
 In CAH due to 21-hydroxylase deficiency, the adrenal glands cannot make enough cortisol or aldosterone.
 In addition, the glands make too much androgen.
-People with 21-hydroxylase deficiency also may not produce enough adrenaline.3
+People with 21-hydroxylase deficiency also may not produce enough adrenaline.4

-About 5% of cases of CAH are caused by deficiency in a substance similar to 21-hydroxylase, called 11-hydroxylase.
-This type of CAH is sometimes referred to as 11-hydroxylase deficiency.
+A small number of cases of CAH are caused by deficiency in a substance similar to 21-hydroxylase, called 11-hydroxylase.1 This type of CAH is sometimes referred to as 11-hydroxylase deficiency.
 In CAH due to 11-hydroxylase deficiency, the adrenal glands make too little cortisol and too many androgens.
 This type of CAH does not result in aldosterone deficiency.